ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 Subnet that includes the entire network, this applies to it as well as any other manually tracked Subnets.

-Note that Subnets bootstrap independently of one another - so even if one Subnet is bootstrapped and is validating new transactions and adding new containers, other Subnets may still be bootstrapping in parallel.
+Note that Subnets bootstrap is independently of one another - so even if one Subnet has bootstrapped and is validating new transactions and adding new containers, other Subnets may still be bootstrapping in parallel.

-Within a single Subnet however, a Subnet is not done bootstrapping until the last chain completes bootstrapping.
+Within a single Subnet however, a Subnet isn't done bootstrapping until the last chain completes bootstrapping.
 It's possible for a single chain to effectively stall a node from finishing the bootstrap for a single Subnet, if it has a sufficiently long history or each operation is complex and time consuming.
-Even worse, other Subnet validators are continuously accepting new transactions and adding new containers on top of the previously known frontier, so a node that is slow to bootstrap can continuously fall behind the rest of the network.
+Even worse, other Subnet validators are continuously accepting new transactions and adding new containers on top of the previously known frontier, so a node that's slow to bootstrap can continuously fall behind the rest of the network.

 Nodes mitigate this by restarting bootstrap for any chains which is blocked waiting for the remaining Subnet chains to finish bootstrapping.
 These chains